Formation of new species in nature. Formation of new species. Links and notes

 Reproduction is the property of living organisms to reproduce their own kind.
 There are two main forms of reproduction: asexual and sexual.
 Asexual reproduction contributes to the preservation of the greatest

-Section of the transverse section of the convoluted tubule of the testis (see page 27) Cellules germinales primordiales - p
+Section of the cross-section of the convoluted tubule of the testis (see page 27) Cellules germinales primordiales – p

-Ontogenesis is the process of individual development of an individual from a zygote during sexual reproduction (or the appearance of a daughter individual during asexual reproduction) until the end of life.
-The term "ontogeny" in 1866. proposed by German scientists
+Ontogenesis is the process of individual development of an individual from a zygote during sexual reproduction (or the appearance of a daughter during asexual reproduction) until the end of life.
+The term "ontogenesis" in 1866 suggested by German scientists

 Embryonic period of development, its stages

-The period of embryonic development is the most complicated in higher animals and consists of several stages: 1.
-Formation of a zygote 2.
-Cleavage 3.
-Formation of a blastula
+The period of embryonic development is the most complex in higher animals and consists of several stages: 1.
+Formation of the zygote 2.
+Fragmentation 3.
+Formation of the blastula

-A - lancelet (complete uniform) B - amphibians (complete uneven) C - birds (incomplete discoidal)
+A – lancelet (completely uniform) B – amphibians (completely uneven) C – birds (incomplete discoidal)

 Histogenesis and organogenesis